Life Is Lived Between The Hands

 perfectly.
 But it was completely unnecessary.)

 Before the son can say anything his father runs to embrace him and kiss him and welcome him home.
-When the son finally gets his chance and says his line, his father brushes his words away, calling his servants to dress him for the party and make things happen to celebrate the return of his long lost son, and so they do.
+When the son finally gets his chance and says his line, his father brushes his words away, saying, in effect, "That litany of confession and repentance is out of place here!" and called his servants to dress his son for the party and make things happen to celebrate the return of his long lost child, and so they do.

 And now, the first question: